andreamari/polyquantum_test/ABOUT.md

  - Polymath is structured as a [blog](https://polymathprojects.org/).
 Polyquantum is structured as a GitHub repository.
  - Timothy Gowers and Terence Tao are both [Fields medalists](https://en.wikipedia.org/wiki/Fields_Medal).
 I'm not.
 (A minor detail...)

-The approach of **Polyquantum** is explicitly inspired by methodologies and tools from [open-source software](https://en.wikipedia.org/wiki/Open-source_software).
-GitHub and the underlying Git system are powerful, state-of-the-art tools for collaborative code development.
+The approach of Polyquantum is explicitly inspired by methodologies and tools from [open-source software](https://en.wikipedia.org/wiki/Open-source_software).
+GitHub and the underlying Git system are powerful, state-of-the-art tools for collaborative software development.
 Polyquantum aims to apply these same tools to open scientific research, recognizing that both domains share similar needs:
 - efficient collaborative writing of documents,
 - permanent recording of history,
 - transparent and traceable authorship.

 ## Aknowledgemnts
-I acknowledge Nathan Shammah and Will Zeng for discussions about the early-stage idea of Polyquantum back in 2020 and for the opportunity to pitch it with a lightning talk at [UnitaryCON 2023](https://unitary.foundation/community/2023/unitaryCON/).
+I acknowledge Nathan Shammah and Will Zeng for discussions on the initial idea of Polyquantum back in 2020 and for the opportunity to pitch it with a lightning talk at [UnitaryCON 2023](https://unitary.foundation/community/2023/unitaryCON/).